Hullo and welcome and Happy New Year in the New Year!

 Re: my most recent album, Falimy: I'm still devoting some of this page to some thank yous for the time being, as I have a lot more to be thankful for than I ever thought I would with this album.
 I really thought everyone would hate it.
 So the response has been a nice surprise.

-A big thank you to The Big Takeover, Wondering Sound, Caught in the Carousel, babysue.com, East Bay Express, Ghettoblaster, Innocent Words, Pittsburgh in Tune and Jersey Beat for saying such nice things about my "Falimy."
-Big thanks too to Willamette Week, Oregon Music News, The Portland Mercury and The Portland Tribune, and to KBOO, KZME, KNRK, In Memory of John Peel and Hello Cruel World for playing Falimy things and getting the word out.
+A really big thank you to The Big Takeover, Wondering Sound, babysue.com, East Bay Express, Ghettoblaster, Innocent Words, Pittsburgh in Tune and Jersey Beat for saying such nice things about my "Falimy."
+Big thanks to Dave Cantrell, too, who wrote a lovely and enjoyable-to-read review of the album for Caught in the Carousel, which seems to have disappeared in 2014.
+A sad loss!

 Cover Kitty: Olive Martini Paladeni!
 Follow her to the music!
 Photo by artist (and friend)